techidaily/site-solve-marvelous/source/_posts/effective-techniques-to-retrieve-deleted-files-from-your-hard-disk-ifind-software-reviews-and-compares-the-best-recovery-options.md

 ![How to Recover Hard Drive Data: 3 Best Data Recovery Solutions3](https://i0.wp.com/www.ifind-recovery.com/wp-content/uploads/2024/06/HowtoRecoverHardDriveData3.png?resize=528%2C291&ssl=1 "HowtoRecoverHardDriveData3")

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 All the deleted files will be delivered back to their original locations as soon as you click on Restore.
 Alternatively, you can also drag all the files from the recycle bin to a location of your choice.
 Try the next method if you are unable to recover files from the recycle bin.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/eMEJvwMM0vk?si=EQF_jo_4u9v5iJ_C" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### ****Restore Files from a Backup**